mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 User would choose the preferred edge direction in hierarchy.
 Then first the generalization subgraphs would be layouted followed by layout of the subgraphs replaced by single nodes.

-But here comes the big issue - Elk does support the fact that we can say about group of nodes, that they are subgraph.
-But it does not allow the edges to go between hierachy levels, that is from node inside subgraph to node/subgraph outside.
+But here comes the big issue - Even though Elk does support the fact that we can say about group of nodes, that they are subgraph.
+First problem is that it does not allow the edges to go between hierachy levels, that is from node inside subgraph to node/subgraph outside.
-So we tried splitting the edges, which works, but the layout of edges becomes aboslutely unusable and the end results is much worse than if we layouted the graph normally.
-If we would do the double layout manually, that is we would really replace the subgraph with one node, instead of it being actual subgraph, we end up in the same situation.
+So we split the edges, which works, but the layout of edges becomes aboslutely unusable and the end results is much worse than if we layouted the graph normally.

+We can also handle the layouting of subgrahps manually by performing two-run layout, that is we would really replace the subgraph with one node, instead of it being actual subgraph, but we end up in the same situation.
 Sure on the high level we are fine, but we don't consider the content inside the subgraph for optimal layout result.
 So the issue is in the fact that we need to consider whole graph when layouting, we can't just layout the subgraph and then the rest of graph.

-So the issue is really highly non-trivial to solve, since even the layouting library can not deal with it.
+Therefore the issue is really highly non-trivial to solve, since even the layouting library can not deal with it.

 ### Layout package architecture

-Index - contains the main layout method and behaves as API for the rest of the Dataspecer.
+`index.ts` - contains the main layout method and behaves as API for the rest of the Dataspecer.
+The main function called by the API methods, which handles the running of algorithms multiple times and chooses the best one based on computed metrics is the `runMainLayoutAlgorithm`.

 In the API user provides entities to layout and user given algorithm configurations.
-Note that entities to layout can be both present and not present visual model.
+Note that entities to layout can be both present and not present (so called outsiders) in visual model.

 Those entities are then transformed into graph representation, which is later further transformed into to the graph representation for the layouting library (in our case ElkJS).
 Same transformation then takes place in the opposite direction.

+  {{% tutorial-image "images/projects/cme-and-layout/layout-representations-conversion.png" %}}

 When it comes to the user given algorithm configurations.
 Those are transformed into `ConfigurationContainer` which contains specific `GraphTransformationActions` and `AlgorithmConfiguration` steps which need to be performed for the